 First, the security of popular communication solutions leaves something to be desired.
 Take Zoom, for instance.
 Recently, the Federal Trade Commission (FTC) accused Zoom of misleading users and engaging in a string of delusory and unfair practices related to its security.
 The FTC pointed out fake end-to-end encryption and mentioned the software that Zoom installed on Macs without authorization in 2018 and 2019.

 Second, common communication solutions don’t provide adequate APIs.
 This means you can’t implement additional functionality when using them, which is essential for full-fledged telehealth software systems.
-It might handle patient profiles, payment processing, notifications, appointment scheduling, reporting, and remote patient monitoring.
-Having such functionality in one web-based telemedicine system is possible only when you choose software specifically tailored to telehealth.
+Such functionality might handle patient profiles, payment processing, notifications, appointment scheduling, reporting, and remote patient monitoring.
+Having such functionality in a web-based telemedicine system is possible only when you choose software specifically tailored to telehealth.

 Off-the-shelf telehealth software